LovelyFaisal/category-system/README.md

 ##  Features

 - **Optimized Database Access**: Uses JOIN FETCH to eliminate the $N+1$ select problem, fetching all categories in a single SQL query.
-- **Tree Construction:** Implements a high-efficiency Flat-to-Tree algorithm in the application layer to assemble the hierarchy.
+- **O(n) Tree Construction:** Implements a high-efficiency Flat-to-Tree algorithm in the application layer to assemble the hierarchy.
 - **Frontend Friendly:** Produces a clean, recursive JSON structure (Top-Down) ready for Tree-View components.